rust-lang/book/src/ch20-02-advanced-traits.md

 definition is relying on is called a _supertrait_ of your trait.

-For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print a given value formatted so that it's framed in asterisks.
+For example, let’s say we want to make an `OutlinePrint` trait with an `outline_print` method that will print a given value formatted so that it’s framed in asterisks.
 That is, given a `Point` struct that implements the standard library trait `Display` to result in `(x, y)`, when we call `outline_print` on a `Point` instance that has `1` for `x` and `3` for `y`, it